-\bark Throughout the paper, $C, C_0, C_1, C_2, \dots$ will denote constants that depend only on the distribution of the edge-weights.
-We will restart numbering of $C_i$s in each proof with the exception that when we break the proof of a theorem in smaller results, we keep a continuous numbering even in the proofs of the smaller results.
-Also, when we need to use a result which has been proved before, we use ``tilde-version" of the variables and parameters.\eark
+\begin{remark} Throughout the paper, we denote by $C, C_0, C_1, C_2, \dots$ constants that depend only on the distribution of the edge-weights.
+We restart numbering of $C_i$s in each proof.
+Often we break the proof of a theorem in propositions and claims.
+In these situations, we do not restart numbering the constants in the proof of the propositions and claims.
+Also, when we use a result which has been proved before, we use ``tilde-version" of the variables and the parameters. \end{remark}